 When you purchase an automobile policy in Pennsylvania, you are asked to sign papers in various places.
 Most consumers just sign on the dotted lines and do not read the insurance policy or exactly what they are signing.
 Pennsylvania law requires insurance companies to give the consumer notice of the consumer’s option to choose a limited or full tort insurance policy.
-You should be aware that your choice not only affects you, but it also affects the right of members of your household to seek financial compensation for injuries caused by other drivers.
+It is important to note that a driver is full tort status unless he elects to “sign down” to limited tort insurance, according to Pennsylvania law.

-1. If the person at fault for the accident is convicted of or accepts Accelerated Rehabilitative Disposition (ARD) for driving under the influence of alcohol or a controlled substance in that accident;
+1. If the person at fault for the accident is convicted of or accepts Accelerated Rehabilitative Disposition (ARD) for driving under the influence of alcohol or a controlled substance in that accident.

-2. If the person at fault for the accident is operating a motor vehicle registered in another state;
+2. If the person at fault for the accident is operating a motor vehicle registered in another state.

-3. If the person at fault for the accident intends to injure himself or another person, provided that an individual does not intentionally injure himself or another person merely because his act or failure to act is intentional or done with his realization that it creates a grave risk of causing injury or the act or omission causing the injury is for the purpose of averting bodily harm to himself or another person; or
+3. If the person at fault for the accident intends to injure himself or another person, provided that an individual does not intentionally injure himself or another person merely because his act or failure to act is intentional or done with his realization that it creates a grave risk of causing injury or the act or omission causing the injury is for the purpose of averting bodily harm to himself or another person.

 4. If the person at fault for the accident has not maintained financial responsibility as required by law.

-If you do not fall into any of these exceptions, and are bound by the limited tort restriction, you must prove a “Serious Injury.”
+If you do not fall into any of these exceptions, and are bound by the limited tort restriction, you must prove a “serious injury.”
 So how do you prove a serious injury?

 The Pennsylvania Supreme Court laid out a few guidelines to help determine whether an injured person subject to the limited tort restriction can recover for pain and suffering.
-The Supreme Court said two issues must be addressed:

-1. Was it a Serious Injury?
 The factors to be considered are as follows:

 a.
-The extent of the impairment;
+The extent of the impairment

 b.
-The length of time the impairment;
+The length of the impairment

 c.
-Treatment required to correct the impairment;
+Treatment required to correct the impairment

 d.
 Any other relevant factors.